GioStamoulos/Car_Vr_Game/README.md

 **Dependencies**

 •	Enable developer mode and USB debugging on android phone.
-•	Download from desktop to phone the file ‘.apk‘.
+•	Download the file ‘.apk‘ on your android phone.
 •	Install Game in your phone.
+•	Use a Vr Cardboad Box/Glasses to play the game.

 *You can also build game from unity.